tmpfs/mxl/lib/mxl.md

 All unparsed arguments and values given to `-p | --pattern` are compiled to regular expressions and matched against the keys for the user aliases.

-Matchs are deleted and the aliases are re-written unless `--noop` is specified.
+Matched alias keys are deleted and the aliases are re-written unless `--noop` is specified.

 ### Install